epicmario7133/RemoveAdblockThing-Extension/README.md

 ## Usage

-Once you've installed and enabled the userscript, it should start working automatically Enjoy.
+Once you've installed and enabled the extension, it should start working automatically Enjoy.

 ## Contribution